hzahed/pandora-challenge/README.md

 - Delimiter: Defines how text items are sepearated from each other.
 Default value is new line but can be changed to tab or comma separated as well.

 I just spent around 4 hours for the development so didn't have more time to write more unit tests.

+Docker compose support is also enabled for both projects.